 Are there healthier ways to manage weight?

-You can make some easy changes to cut back on the calories you eat by:
+Try these changes to cut back on the calories you eat by:

 - Choosing less sugary beverages.
 Drinks such as soda and juice are loaded with sugar and empty calories.
+Try tap water, seltzer water, or no calorie flavoring packets instead!

 - Eating breakfast.
-Starting your day with a nutritious meal will prevent you from getting too hungry during the day and give you energy to think at school.
+Starting your day with a nutritious meal will prevent you from getting too hungry during the day and will give you energy to think at school.

 - Packing fruit for a snack.
 Choosing fruit over chips or candy will provide your body with important nutrients.

 - Watching your portion sizes.
-Choose regular portions not super-sized ones.
+Choose regular portions, not super-sized ones.
 Eat only until you feel satisfied.

 Simple ways to fit exercise into your day include: